gagejustins/NBA/README.md

 # NBA
 Regressions on NBA season statistics.
-I did the project in Python first, then did it in R (with a couple of additional residual plots).
+There's a single predictor linear regression in Python and R, and then a more detailed multivariate regression in R. Apologies for the boring and speculative writing style, but these come from statistics papers I wrote for school.